deadlyvipers/dojo_rules/introduction.md

 Hello dojo, my name is Chris Formato.
 My favorite Code School path is JavaScript.
+Here are some of my skills:

+*Git
+*JavaScript
+*HTML
+*CSS